15 things you should know about being a sole trader

 10. 31st January isn’t the only key tax date to remember.
 31st July is important too

 31st January is the deadline for filing and paying your taxes.
 But it’s not the only tax deadline you have to write in your diary.
 Depending on the size of your tax bill, you may also have to make payments on account.
-And the deadline for this is 31st July.
+And the deadline for these are 31st Jan and 31st July.

 Not everyone has to make payments on account, though.
 You only need to do it if last year’s tax bill was £1,000 or more.